bjindal4/grunt-treeshake/README.md

 	  ** import demo.someOtherMethod
 	  **/

+**Global imports using wildcard**

+Treeshake supports wildcard imports.
+The wildcard will import all files in the directory and its subdirectories regardless of whether a reference is found in the target files.

+	//! import demo.utils.*

 ###Preventing method from showing on namespace

 You may have some definitions that are "extensions" of another definition and do not need to be included on the namespace's API.
 To hide a definition, use **internal** in place of **define**.